 Part 2: The Heyday

-The 80s were the days of glitz and glamour, Donald Trump and disco.
-In this episode, we meet a cocktail waitress, a pit boss, a hair stylist and a drug dealer who tell us what life was like at a time when the opportunities seemed limitless.
+The 80s were the days of glitz and glamour, Donald Trump, and disco.
+In this episode, meet a cocktail waitress, a pit boss, a hair stylist, and a drug dealer who tell us what life was like at a time when the opportunities seemed limitless.

 Part 3: The Decline

 By 2014, the fallout from the economic crash of 2008 and other factors resulted in the closing of four casinos, costing 8,000 people their jobs.
-In this episode of Voices from Atlantic City, we learn about the social, political, natural and economic factors that lead to the closings, and hear from the workers themselves about the day they learned the doors were closing.
+In this episode, learn about the social, political, natural, and economic factors that lead to the closings, and hear from the workers themselves about the day they learned the doors were closing.

 Part 4: The Aftermath

-In this episode, we explore the difficult road ahead for those affected by the closing of the casinos, as we follow former workers to a welfare-to-work program, a food bank, and a sheriff’s sale — today, with the casino closings, Atlantic County, NJ now has the highest rate of home foreclosures in the country.
+This episode explores the difficult road ahead for those affected by the closing of the casinos, as we follow former workers to a welfare-to-work program, a food bank, and a sheriff’s sale.
+In 2016, with the casino closings, Atlantic County, NJ, had the highest rate of home foreclosures in the country.

 Part 5: The Future